 Using the time blocking technique I take the task lists and group like task together (across all categories) and block out my time.
 Simple enough so far right?

 Here’s what my week typically looks like by the end of this stage:

 Non-priority tasks are the tasks that need to be done daily or weekly but aren’t necessarily immediate needs.
 A lot of our admin tasks would fall into this category.
 Checking Google analytics isn’t a priority task and can be checked once a week or even less often.

 I’m probably going to ruffle a few feathers when I say this but checking email and commenting on social media are non-priority tasks and here’s why: They are a huge time suck!
 That may sound harsh but you know it’s true.
 You know once you pull up Facebook to reply to comments you’re going to get sucked in for at least an hour.
 Same with checking your emails.

 These are the tasks I schedule for the very end of my day when I’m probably at my least productive and need to rest my mind a bit.
-I’m not saying they don’t need to be done but there is a time and place and during your most productive hours is not the time.
+I’m not saying they don’t need to be done but there

 This may be a new term for you, or I may have just made it up, but transition tasks are the task you do between priority tasks that allow you to process information or get in the right mind frame for your next time block.

 Moving from task to task without stopping doesn’t give your mind a chance to switch gears.
 I don’t know about you but I have to be in the right frame of mind before I can write blog posts.
 So if I just spend 2 hours doing design work I need a chance to get my mind right before I start writing.
 This is also helpful for after meetings, webinars, courses etc. because it gives your mind a chance to reflect on what you’ve just experienced or learned.